Strategy in Digital Markets (Fall 2024)

 Essay (50%)

 For two research papers, you will need to write a reaction paper.
 This means that you will write a detailed discussion of the research paper, relating to the concepts discussed in class and beyond.
 Detailed instructions and an example reaction paper will be provided.
-You can choose which two papers you want to react on, but you must have submitted two reports before week 14.
+You can choose which two papers you want to react on, but you must have submitted two reports before the respective papers are presented by the guest speakers.

 Final exam (25%)